21 April 2021

 After Easter, patients will be able to enter via a digital entrance directly on the website.
 Christer and Anna agree that it will be exciting to see what cases the patients will apply for.
 The greatest potential lies in saving dentists’ time and making better use of other professionals’ expertise, such as our dental hygienists.

-Interconnected Dental and Medical Care – Only a Matter of Time
+Interconnected Dental and Medical Care

 When it comes to closer collaboration between dentistry and healthcare, Christer and Anna believe that this is only a matter of time.